Dryas iulia: Distribution

-D. iulia is common in the tropical and subtropical areas of North, Central, and South America.
+Dryas iulia is common in the tropical and subtropical areas of North, Central, and South America.
 In South America, throughout countries like Brazil, Ecuador, and Bolivia, the Julia butterfly is commonly distributed.
 The butterfly is also widespread throughout a number of the Caribbean islands, with endemic subspecies located in Cuba, Dominica, the Bahamas, and Puerto Rico, among others.
 Moving further north, the species can be commonly witnessed in Central America up into Texas and Florida (and can occasionally be found to move into the Nebraska area during the summer).
 The geographic distribution of D. iulia overlaps with the ranges of other butterflies which sometimes leads to conflict.
 For example, the ranges of D. iulia and the gulf fritillary overlap; in some cases, gulf fritillaries can sometimes be subjected to competition and fighting from Dryas iulia moderata when the two species have breeding populations in similar areas and within the same geographic range.